Australia Travel Blog

 Sydney

 Sydney is of course home to the two top tourist destinations for Americans in the whole of Australia, the Sydney Opera House and Sydney Harbour Bridge.
-Nearby Bondi beach is also in the top 5.
-The whole Sydney waterfront is stunningly beautiful and you really should go if you can.
+Nearby Bondi Beach is also in the top 5.
+We went to Bondi recently and walked right into one of the lifeguards from Bondi Rescue.
+Bondi is an easy train/bus journey from Central Sydney.
+The city is really well-covered by public transport, it’s easy to get around and actually quite cheap.

 Belanglo State Forest